 Institute for Food Laws and Regulations

 East Lansing, Michigan, USA

 Scott R.R.
-Haskell is Program Director of MSU's Online Food Safety Program, and teaches Animal Health, World Trade, and Food Safety (FSC 817) and The Law of the Preventive Controls for Human Food Rule (FSC 852).
+Haskell teaches Animal Health, World Trade, and Food Safety (FSC 817) and The Law of the Preventive Controls for Human Food Rule (FSC 852).

-Dr. Scott Haskell received his DVM, MPVM and PhD, all from the University of California, Davis and received a MS degree from the University of Wisconsin Madison, and is currently completing a postgraduate diploma in Global Health Policy from the London School of Hygiene and Tropical Medicine.
+Dr. Haskell received his DVM, MPVM and PhD, all from the University of California, Davis and received a MS degree from the University of Wisconsin Madison, and is currently completing a postgraduate diploma in Global Health Policy from the London School of Hygiene and Tropical Medicine.
 He was in large animal practice for 17 years prior to entering academia.

 He has written numerous scientific publications and was the primary editor to the industry standard first edition textbook Five Minute Veterinary Consult: Ruminant.
 He has received several awards including, the California Veterinary Medical Association Practitioner Fellowship Award in Clinical Pathology in 2010 and in the 2011-2012 academic year he was a Visiting Scholar in the Department of Pathology, Microbiology, and Immunology at the School of Veterinary Medicine, University of California, Davis.